CLappin/test/README.md

 ## Design Features
 The Libero designs include the following features:
-* A MIV_RV32IMA_L1_AHB or MIV_RV32IMA_L1_AXI soft RISC-V processor.
+* A MIV_RV32IMA_L1_AHB or MIV_RV32IMA_L1_AXI soft RISC-V processor
-* RISC-V debug block allowing on-target debug using SoftConsole.
+* RISC-V debug block allowing on-target debug using SoftConsole
-* The operating frequency of the design is 50MHz.
+* The operating frequency of the design is 50MHz
-* Target memory is LSRAM.
+* Target memory is LSRAM
-* User peripherals (GPIO, Timers, UART).
+* User peripherals (GPIO, Timers, UART)

 # FlashPro Express
 The FlashPro_Express_Projects folder contains the pre-generated FPGA bitstream files.
 These bitstreams